 According to one study, less than 5 percent of ovarian cancers diagnosed each year in the United States are mucinous tumors.

 Mucinous tumors tend to be found earlier than other types of epithelial cancers.
 This means that treatment can begin before the tumor has spread.

-The prognosis for advanced mucinous carcinomas is usually worse than for advanced serous tumors, which is the more common type of ovarian cancer.
+The outlook for advanced mucinous carcinomas is usually worse than for advanced serous tumors.
+Serous is a more common type of ovarian cancer.